raymondEhlers/OVERWATCH/README.md

 zmqReceiver
 ```

 Further information on each component is available in the sections below.
+More detailed technical information
+is available in the READMEs for each package, as well as in the code documentation.

 ## Overwatch Processing

 The main processing component of Overwatch is responsible for transforming the received data into a viewable
 form, while also extracting derived quantities and performing checks for alarms.
 The main processing module is
-written in python and depends heavily on PyRoot, with some functionality implemented through numpy.
+written in python and depends heavily on PyROOT, with some functionality implemented through numpy.
 The module
 is located in `overwatch/processing`, with the file `processRuns.py` driving the processing.

 At a high level, the processing pipeline looks like: